dhivijit/Clipboard-Sync-ios-win/README.md

 You need to create a batch file which will contain the command `pm2 start ` and then the full path of app.js file of the repository.
 Copy this batch file to Start-Up folder in your start menu folder.
 The server should start everytime you start your computer.
 Batch files have the extension '.bat'

-> ## Pro Tip: You can use Siri to do the trasnfer, just activate Siri and say "Send clipboard to PC" and it'll be done
+> ## Pro Tip: You can use Siri to do the trasnfer, just activate Siri and say "Sync clipboard with PC" and it'll be done

-> Plans of further developments in this project
+> Plans of further developments in this project<br>
-> 1. Transfer clipboard from iOS device and Windows device and back.
+> ~~1.
+Transfer clipboard from iOS device and Windows device and back.~~<br>
 > 2. Transfer files